robotrobo/RustFuck/README.md

 1. Run `cargo build --release` to build the interpreter, rust should automatically install all deps.
 2. Run the binary like so `./brainFuck --input ./inputFile.b`

-This interpreter implements the following 'canonical' reference: ['canonical'](http://brainfuck.org/brainfuck.html).
+This interpreter implements the ['canonical'](http://brainfuck.org/brainfuck.html) reference.

 ### Some changes/choices
 - '&' inserts an EOF character while taking in input.
 (EOF sets memory cell to 0 if entered while input(`,`) is required)